Kurento/kurento/source/user/installation.rst

 Amazon Web Services
 ===================

 The Kurento project provides an *AWS CloudFormation* template file.
-It can be used to create an EC2 instance that comes with everything needed and totally pre-configured to run KMS, including a `Coturn`_ server; follow these instructions to use it.
+It can be used to create an EC2 instance that comes with everything needed and totally pre-configured to run KMS, including a `Coturn`_ server.
+Follow these steps to use it:

 1. Access the `AWS CloudFormation Console <https://console.aws.amazon.com/cloudformation>`_.

 2. Click on *Create Stack*.

 3. Look for the section *Choose a template*, and choose the option *Specify an Amazon S3 template URL*.
-Then, in the text field that enables, paste this URL: ``https://s3-eu-west-1.amazonaws.com/aws.kurento.org/KMS-Coturn-cfn.yaml``.
+Then, in the text field that gets enabled, paste this URL: ``https://s3-eu-west-1.amazonaws.com/aws.kurento.org/KMS-Coturn-cfn.yaml``.

 4. Follow through the steps of the configuration wizard.